Indonesia Energy Information

-After decreasing by 44% between 2000 and 2015 from 70 Mt to 40 Mt, oil production has remained relatively stable since 2015 (39 Mt in 2019).
-The decline in oil production is due to the depletion of the main fields and the lack of investments.
+After decreasing 44% between 2000 and 2015 from a peak of 70 Mt, oil production has remained relatively stable since 2015 (37 Mt in 2019) due to the depletion of the main fields and the lack of investments.
 Indonesia became a net importer of crude oil in 2006.
-Net imports reached 39 Mt in 2019 (of which 14 Mt for crude oil).
+Net imports reached 23 Mt in 2019 (of which 13 Mt for crude oil).

 Interactive Chart Indonesia Crude Oil Production